Lucretia W. McClure Excellence in Education Award

 Ready to Submit a Nomination?

-- Choose the 2020 McClure Award nomination form.
+- The 2020 McClure Award nomination process is now closed.

 Past Award Recipients

 - 2019: Whitney A. Townsend

 - 2017: Julia Esparza, AHIP

 - 2015: none awarded

 - 2012: Janet G. Schnall, AHIP